Second phase of national DCD procurement collaborative project ready to launch

 The number of DCD organs recovered annually has risen steadily over the past decade, with 2020 exceeding 2019’s record-setting numbers by more than 18 percent.
 All OPOs are again invited to participate in this continuation of the project in order to build on the recent performance improvement trends and save more lives.
-A description of the project is available on the registration page.

 The OPTN DCD Procurement Collaborative is currently in the enrollment period, which closes Oct.
 15, 2021.
 Participating OPOs will work toward the project goal to increase DCD procurement by testing various interventions and processes within their organizations.
 Teams will have access to a private project platform with an improvement guide and resources, and are provided coaching to support them on their respective project work.

 Participants will actively work on their projects from Nov.
 1, 2021 – April 30, 2022.
 During that time they will attend monthly collaborative calls, attend monthly webinars and submit materials related to their plan-do-study-act approaches.
 An evaluation phase will follow and will offer an opportunity to analyze the outcome and process measure data to determine the effectiveness of the project.